donaldb627/datasciencecoursea/README.md

-datasciencecoursea
+datasciencecoursera
 ==================

-This is my repo for the coursea course on The Data Scientist Toolkit.
+This is my repo for the coursera course on The Data Scientist Toolkit.
-This is the readme.md file for the coursea course on The Data Scientist Toolkit.
+This is the readme.md file for the coursera course on The Data Scientist Toolkit.